nliautaud/storynator/README.md

 You can only move the frames one by one, but moving the first one of a shot will move the other ones as well.
 The relations between frames will be taken into account when moving them around :
 - moving a frame into an existing shot insert it as expected.
 - extracting a frame from a shot by moving it further do not break the shot.
-- moving a frame before the first one of its own shot is not treated as an extraction.
+- moving a frame before the first one of its own shot will keep it in the shot.

-### Shots

-By default, each frame define a distinct shot.

-By using the associated option of the frame overlay, you can define that a frame is part of the same shot than the previous one, and so define a shot illustrated by several frames.
-These relations are then displayed and numbered in a different manner.

-The system helps maintaining such relations when moving frames around :
-- you can move all the frames of a shot by moving the first one
-- you can move a frame to the head of its own shot by moving it before the first one
-- you can insert a frame into an existing shot by moving it between the first and the last one
-- you can extract a frame of a shot by moving it a little further

 ### Display options